 Site icon Circuit Ideas for You

-If wire is broken then no current flows and light stays OFF.
+Also, if the wire breaks, no current flows and the light stays OFF.

 What is a Continuity Tester Circuit: